Symptom Spotlight: Nasal Congestion

-What is it?
+What is Nasal Congestion?

-Nasal congestion, often referred to as a stuffy or blocked nose, is the result of a blockage in the nasal passages that typically arises from swelling or mucus.
-Chronic congestion (rhinitis) refers to the inflammation of the mucus membrane inside of the nose and is one of the most common causes of nasal congestion in children.
+Nasal congestion often referred to as a stuffy or blocked nose, is the result of a blockage in the nasal passages that typically arises from swelling or mucus.
+Chronic congestion (rhinitis) refers to the inflammation of the mucus membrane inside the nose and is one of the most common causes of nasal congestion in children.

 Nasal congestion is associated with a stuffy or blocked nose; a runny nose, sneezing, and post-nasal drip.
-In some children, there may also be itching in the nose, eyes or throat.
+In some children, there may also be itching in the nose, eyes, or throat.

-What are the causes?
+What are the Causes of Nasal Congestion?

 Inflammation and mucus production in the nasal passages is the result of irritation.
 Acute nasal congestion is typically associated with irritation from a respiratory infection and congestion that is seasonal may be the result of an environmental trigger, as in hay fever.